 CO-STAR Prompt Framework Explained — And Why I Moved Beyond It

-I used CO-STAR for six months before I realized it was leaving critical specification gaps in every prompt I wrote.
-CO-STAR is a good framework — it is better than writing raw prompts, and its 6-letter mnemonic makes it easy to remember.
-But when I compared it to the sinc-LLM 6-band decomposition, I found a systematic flaw that explains why my CO-STAR prompts still produced inconsistent output.
+I used CO-STAR for six months.
+Then I noticed it was missing key pieces in every prompt I wrote.
+CO-STAR is a good framework.
+It beats writing raw prompts, and the 6-letter name is easy to remember.
+But when I compared it to the sinc-LLM 6-band system, I found a real gap.
+That gap explains why my CO-STAR prompts kept giving me uneven results.

 What CO-STAR Stands For